katievoo/PUI2018_kv871/HW9_kv871/Read Me.md

 Eve M. and Nathan also showed me what their graphs looked like for #4, but I did not look at their code for the graphs.

+**Assignment 3**

+Colin and Sam M. helped me figure out how to read in the data.
+They told me specifically which method (pd.read_csv, etc.) they used for each dataset.
+They also told me the number of rows I needed to skip on the excel downloads from the world bank.